 Silver, like oil, is used for thousands of industrial processes in day-to-day conveniences like batteries and solar energy.
-The demand for silver is inelastic, and even if the price goes up, there are particular industries that cannot do without it.
+The demand for silver is inelastic, and even if the price goes up, particular industries cannot do without it.
 For example, computer and smartphone companies will still use it and pass on the cost per unit to consumers.

 Silver has a rare mix of industrial and precious metals, and the potential for growth in silver is very high this year.
 This is because the U.S. government has to buy it at the market price.
 Global demand for silver is more than its production, which means stocks are likely to be depleted.
-On the other hand, there are innovative methods coming up that require silver, which further strains the demand for the product.
-The rise in global demand for silver cannot be met due to the low supplies, and the silver market is offering a brilliant opportunity for silver investment.
+On the other hand, innovative methods are coming up that require silver, which further strains the demand for the product.
+The global demand for silver cannot be met due to the low supplies, and the silver market is offering a brilliant opportunity for silver investment.